Ideas-on-Stage/ideasonstage.com/content/en/news/2024-09-11-vanessa_patrick_on_the_art_and_science_of_saying_no_-_the_ideas_on_stage_podcast.en.md

 +++
 draft = false
-title = "Vanessa Patrick on The Art and Science of Saying No - The Ideas on Stage Podcast" tags = ["Podcasts"] news = ["general"] date = "2024-09-11"
+title = "Vanessa Patrick on The Art and Science of Saying No - The Ideas on Stage Podcast " tags = ["Podcasts"] news = ["general"] date = "2024-09-11"